StackTerminal.Health

 Paresthesia (tingling) is common but harmless; split dosing reduces it.

-Exercise capacity and performance (broader meta-analysis)
+Exercise capacity & performance (broader meta-analysis)

 Moderate